 I’ve loved these fleet-footed beauties since childhood, and my wonder has only grown deeper as I’ve studied them as a veterinarian.

 White-tailed deer have been reported to jump fences over 8 feet tall.

 These are the most common large wild mammals in the Americas.
-They can be found from southern Canada, throughout most of the United States, down to Central America and even parts of South America.
+They can be found from southern Canada, throughout most of the United States, down to Central America, and even into parts of South America.
 Their extensive range is a direct result of their amazing adaptability.
-They are able to live in a variety of habitats, from the forests of the northeastern U.S. to the swamps of Florida; from farmlands to desolate desert.
+They are able to live in a variety of habitats, from the forests of the northeastern U.S. to the swamps of Florida, from farmlands to desolate desert.

 One of the keys to any athlete’s success is appropriate clothing.
 God understood this when He designed the deer’s coat.
 Most of the coat of a white-tailed deer is a reddish brown in the summer, turning to a thicker gray-brown in fall and winter.
 These colors help it hide.

 Fawns have white spots on their reddish brown backs.
 These spots look uncannily like sunlight hitting the ground after it filters through the trees.
 The color pattern serves as excellent camouflage, making fawns nearly invisible as they lie still on the forest floor.